-For Götz, drag has always been more of a side job, he wanted to have fun on stage but not lose himself full-time in the role of a drag queen.
-In recent years, his performances have been limited to friends’ birthday parties, private celebrations and small events.
-Recently, however, he has started performing again twice a week in a show at the Kleine Nachtrevue in Berlin.
+For Götz, travesty was always more of a side job, he wanted to have fun on stage, but not lose himself full-time in the role of drag queen.
+In recent years, his performances have been limited to friends’ birthday parties, private parties and small events.
+He has recently started performing twice a week again in a show at the Kleine Nachtrevue in Berlin.